richbl/gogs-remote-backup/README.md

 - [**Postgresql-Db-Dump**](https://github.com/richbl/postgresql-db-dump), used to remotely dump a [PostgreSQL](https://www.postgresql.org/) database
 - [**Remote-Folder-Copy**](https://github.com/richbl/remote-folder-copy), used to remotely copy a folder

-> **IMPORTANT:** Be sure to clone this project with the `--recursive` switch (`git clone --recursive git@github.com:richbl/gogs-remote-backup.git`) so all submodule projects will be automatically cloned as well.
-If you clone into this project without this switch, you'll see empty submodule project folders.

 ## Requirements

  - An operational [bash](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29) environment (bash 4.3.46 used during development)